One VLM to Keep it Learning: Generation and Balancing for Data-free Continual Visual Question Answering: Experiments

 \paragraph{Balancing strategies and the buffer size.} To assess the impact of our balancing strategy, we experiment with a variant, referred as \texttt{\OURMODEL{} w/o balancing}, where we remove the balancing component.
 We also analyze the impact of varying sizes of the rehearsal buffer on the variants of our methods.
 As depicted in Figure \ref{fig:balancing_ablation}, both the \OURMODELCLA{} and \OURMODELCLU{} methods improve performance with increasing buffer sizes.
 The results show that our balancing strategies significantly outperform the scenarios where no balancing is applied, the gain is consistent across all considered buffer sizes.
 Notably, with the small-sized buffers, \OURMODELCLA{} and \OURMODELCLU{} yields a similar performance, providing a benefit with respect to the rehearsal strategy with real data.
 As the buffer size increases to $\hat{M}=5\text{k}$ samples, \OURMODELCLU{} emerges as the most effective, achieving the highest AP, highlighting the scalability of the clustering approach under conditions of larger data availability.

 \paragraph{Question category conditioning.} \OURMODEL{} generates questions freely, based on the image content.
 As we discussed in Sec.~\ref{sec:generation-collapse}, this results in a skewed distribution towards more prevalent question types and we need to fix this issue via a post-generation balancing strategy.
 A different direction is to avoid this problem altogether by conditioning the question generation process on target question types.
 We study this alternative strategy, and compare the proposed approach with \texttt{GaB-conditioning} where the language model is trained by explicitly prompting to generate questions based on their type, p="\texttt{Question type <type>: Question: <question> Answer: <answer>}".
 During inference, question generation is similarly driven by the classifier partitioning function to ensure a balanced distribution.
 Table \ref{tab:clove-ablation} presents the results of this conditioning approach in comparison to our methods involving only post-generation processing.
 We observe that the results of \OURMODEL-conditioning are inferior to ours, going from 47.65 to 44.07 in terms of AP.
 Upon further inspection, we find that forcing the model to produce questions related to certain types can lead to false assumptions, such as forcing to ask a question type that is not relevant for the given image (see Fig. \ref{fig:vqacl-qualitative-pseudo-questions} for illustration).
-As a consequence, the constructed rehearsal buffer can be noisy, thus potentially hampering the learning process. \paragraph{Pseudo-labelling strategy.} In our approach, the rehearsal generation simultaneously produces question-answer pairs based on the image input.
-To explore alternative strategies, we investigate the impact of using our trained answer generation model to respond to these generated questions in a self-training fashion (\texttt{\OURMODEL-self}).
-This experiment aims to assess whether there is a benefit to decoupling the generation of questions and answers during the rehearsal phase.
-The results of this study are detailed in Table \ref{tab:clove-ablation}.
-As can be observed, \OURMODEL-self gets a noticeable ~-2.65 drop in AP by using pseudo-answers from the answer generation module instead of generating answers concurrently with the questions via the QA language projection head.
-We hypothesize that this performance drop is due to the quality of the answers provided by the answer generation model.
-Specifically, the answers tend to be noisy or incomplete, inducing to confirmation bias as the model is fine-tuned on these inaccurately labeled answers.
-Some qualitative examples of \OURMODEL-self can be observed in the bottom row of Fig.~\ref{fig:vqacl-qualitative-pseudo-questions}.